1coderookie/KobraGoNeoInsights/docs/tools.md

 ---

+!!! warning "Get A Smoke Detector And Fire Extinguisher!"

+    As this is really important, I'll mention these two in an extra admonition box - get yourself a proper **smoke detector** and a **fire extinguisher**!

+    You should at least have a smoke detector in your room - if you're using an enclosure for your printer, I'd suggest to place an additional smoke detector in it as well.

+    As for a fire extinguisher, I'd suggest to get a foam fire extinguisher instead of a powder one, just because powder ones really make a huge mess in the whole room if you have to use them.
+    Put it somewhere where you can grab it quick - if you leave your printer working unattended, maybe place it right at the door of the room so you can grab it right away if you have to.

+---

 ## Lube
 This isn't actually a tool, but it's definitely something you need: lube.
 Don't use WD-40 for lubrification, use a proper lube which doesn't harm any plastic or elastic (POM) parts.